Syrah:

 (Pronounced: Ca-burr-nay so-veen-yaw)

-Widely accepted as one of the world’s best varieties.
+world’s best varieties.
 Cabernet sauvignon is often blended with cabernet franc and merlot.
 It usually undergoes oak treatment.

 Foods appropriate for this wine: best with simply prepared red meat.